rafihoss/web102_prework/README.md

 ## Notes

-I struggled with the portion where I had to add data about each ga,e as a card to the game-container.
+I struggled with the portion where I had to add data about each game as a card to the game-container.
 I was not familiar with the template literals tool, and also had to brush up on the usage of loops.
 The part where I felt more comfortable in was when I used the arrow functions, reduce, and filter methods.

 ## License